lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 This is a fully-managed, highly-available proprietary NoSQL key-value *Database as a Service* with replication across 3 AZ's.
 Features:

-- Scales to millions/req/s, trillions of rows, 100s of TBs of storage
+- Scales to millions/requests/s, trillions of rows, 100s of terabytes of storage
 - Fast and consistent performance
 - Single-digit millisecond latency
 - Integrated with IAM